 Even though there are several distinct local languages and sometimes dialect is still spoken in different parts of Japan.
 Some of which are largely incomprehensible and mutually intelligible to people from other parts of the country.
 However, nearly all citizens can communicate using a standard form of the Japanese language.

 In one word “Yes”.
 Learning Japanese takes your effort and money, but more importantly, it takes time.

 It has three alphabet systems (Hiragana — Native Japanese words, Katakana — Foreign words and Kanji — adopted Chinese characters).
-While you can also speak the elementary level with the help of Katakana, Hiragana and Rōmaji (Romanized Japanese), if however you want to achieve higher level of competence to acquire a high-paying Japanese specialist job, you need to learn approximately 1,500 to 2,000 Kanji.
+While you can also speak the elementary level with the help of Katakana, Hiragana and Rōmaji (Romanized Japanese), if however, you want to achieve a higher level of competence to acquire a high-paying Japanese specialist job, you need to learn approximately 1,500 to 2,000 Kanji.

 How Long Does It Take To Learn Japanese?

 Few years back when i was studying Japanese at Mosai, my native Japanese teacher told me if i study 15 hours every week with right method and proper guidance, i can clear JLPT N1 in 4 years!
 Well, i believe it!